 These types of meals lack empty calories and tend to have you feeling more satisfied and fulfilled longer.

 Fasting can sometimes be confused with starvation, but they’re two totally different things.
 Fasting is something you choose to do voluntarily, with a positive goal in mind, while starvation can be due to one or more unfortunate situations that may or may not be out of your control.

 Never look on the bright side of things to consider the glass half full and treat starvation as fasting.
-Please seek the appropriate help to solve the problems of starvation.
+Please seek the appropriate help to solve the problem of starvation.

-I would like to stress that as long as you aren’t malnourished, underweight, and relatively healthy, alternate day fasting appears to be safe, both a short and long-term way of life.
+I would like to stress that as long as you aren’t malnourished, underweight, and relatively healthy, alternate-days fasting appears to be safe, both a short and long-term way of life.

 Symptoms like extreme hunger, irritability, constipation, dizziness, weakness, and even bad breath can be considered common side effects of fasting.
 These symptoms should be very mild and go away in a couple of weeks but use common sense.

 Alternate Day Fasting is not appropriate for people with a history of eating disorders, such as anorexia, children, and pregnant or lactating women.
 Studies have shown that alternate-day fasting is safe for most people.
 Anyone not in optimal health, prescribed medication for blood pressure, diabetes, and the like should ALWAYS seek medical professional advice before participating in any fasting regimen.